Rodolfo González Cruz: Arrival to Peru and main position as religious leader

 In the year 1987, González would be interviewed at the International Congress of Panama pointing out his project to obtain the Holy Scriptures through the media, the following year his standard led him to rent a place for television space in several cities of the Peru until the early 1990s.
 In July 1995, his wife, Sr., died.
-Yolanda Porro, causing great sorrow in the church, still continued with her evangelistic work, in September of the same year she was appointed International Officer of the World Missionary Movement taking the position of treasurer.
+Yolanda Porro, causing great sorrow in the church, still continued with her evangelistic work, in September of the same year she was appointed International Officer of the Worldwide Missionary Movement taking the position of treasurer.
 In November 1998 after a phone call from the pastor of the church of Arequipa, who had made contact with a person who had a license to operate a television channel in Lima that allowed him to open his open television network, Bethel Television, although that license was about to lose the authorization it granted the Ministry of Transportation and Communications, but later it was granted for this new channel, and it began broadcasting at the end of that year, through a space on the Global Television channel.
 In addition, it would install its radio network, Bethel Radio, which broadcasts by open signal through 174 radio stations nationwide.
 In addition, the television signal is broadcast via satellite to more than 60 countries by 43 television stations.
 This project had the support of the then president of Peru, Alan García Pérez, who at the beginning of 2008 inaugurated the transmission of the channel.

 As such, the organization by supreme decree of 2004 was exempt from all kinds of taxes.
 By the mid-2000s, since its arrival, it had installed more than 2,200 churches (mostly in the popular sectors of the Andean region), partly formed by ex-criminal inmates who entered in search of rehabilitation.
 In 2016, González received recognition from the mayor of Chiclayo, David Cornejo Chinguel, who presented him with the city's shield for his social causes in the evangelistic campaign called "Jesus transforms families." which was held at the Elías Aguirre stadium, for the anniversary of the congregation.